JoseVitorLemos/CleanArchitecture-Structure/README.md

 # CleanArchitecture-Structure

-1. Domain has no reference
+1. Presentation has the reference DependencyInversion and Services
-2. Service has the reference domain
+2. DependencyInversion has the reference Domain, Data, Service and Business
-3. Data has the reference domain
+3. Service has the reference Domain and Business
-4. DIP has the reference domain, application and data
+4. Business has the reference Domain
-5. Presentation has the reference DIP
+5. Data has the reference domain
+6. Domain has no reference

 </br>
 </br>